clakeb/custom-business-locations/README.md

 1. Add your Google Maps API key on your WordPress site (Settings->Custom Business Locations).
 1. Create and edit your locations.
 1. Place the `[cbl-map]` shortcode in your pages or posts

-## Screenshots ##

-1. Custom Google map display with custom notices, hours of operation, and contact information.